jbcodeforce/jbcodeforce.github.io/docs/aws.md

 ### EC2 Hibernate

 The in memory state is preserved, persisted to a file in the root EBS volume.
-It helps to make the start quicker.
+It helps to make the instance startup time quicker.
 The root EBS volume is encrypted.
 Constrained by 150GB RAM.
 No more than 60 days.

 ## Security group

 Define inbound and outbound security rules.
 They regulate access to ports, authorized IP ranges, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

-* can be attached to multiple EC2 instances and to load balancers
+* Can be attached to multiple EC2 instances and to load balancers
-* locked down to a region / VPC combination
+* Locked down to a region / VPC combination
 * Live outside of the EC2
 * Define one security group for SSH access
-* application not accessible is a security group
+* Application not accessible is a security group
-* connect refused in an application error or is not launched
+* Connect refused in an application error or is not launched
 * Instances with the same security group can access each other
 * Security group can reference other security groups, IP address, CIDR but no DNS server